 - Eat or process fruits quickly; don’t keep them around out in the open.

 - Learn how to store apples, lemons, tomatoes, plums, and other fruits properly to prevent them from becoming overripe or spoiling.

 - If you have more bananas than you can handle, try freezing your bananas to make delicious banana nice cream later.
 Or you could slice them and put them in the oven to make banana chips.

 - Place extremely ripe or damaged fruit in the refrigerator, or simply turn them into something delicious, like vegan apple pie, homemade applesauce, or vegan lemon bars!

 - Take out your garbage and compost more often during the warmest months of the year.

 - Don’t leave open bottles or glasses of wine or fruit juice out for too long.

 - If possible, install screens on your windows.

 - Don’t store bananas or apples near other fruits, as this will speed up the ripening process.

 This article was translated from German.
-You can view the original here: Fruchtfliegenfalle selber machen: So kannst du Obstfliegen loswerden.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Fruchtfliegenfalle selber machen: So kannst du Obstfliegen loswerden.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?